 How do I protect myself from getting COVID-19?

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent the spread of germs is proper hand hygiene and cough etiquette.
+When eligible, receive the COVID-19 vaccine.
+Otherwise, the best way to prevent the spread of germs is proper hand hygiene and cough etiquette.
 Below are some other tips:

 Wear a mask around other people